-When you join MSU you will become part of a dynamic academic community that integrates learning and the discovery of knowledge.
-You will study with world-class faculty that encourages students to develop creative solutions to today's and tomorrow's challenges.
+When you join MSU, you will become part of a dynamic academic community that integrates learning and the discovery of knowledge.
+You will study with world-class faculty that encourage students to develop creative solutions to today's and tomorrow's challenges.

 MSU is among the top 3% of colleges and universities for research expenditures, and is also classified by the Carnegie Foundation as an institution with a high undergraduate profile.
 This means that undergraduates at MSU get research opportunities typically reserved for graduate students at other schools.
 The National Science Foundation ranks MSU as one the top 100 research universities in the country.